alainbindele/NotificamyBackend/README.md

 For production deployment:

 1. Set up a production MySQL database
-2. Configure Auth0 for production (update allowed origins, callback URLs)
+2. Configure Clerk for production (update allowed origins in Clerk dashboard)
 3. Set all required environment variables
 4. Configure appropriate logging levels
 5. Consider using HTTPS in production